Welcome to the Ministry Of Education

 The HRST also provides support for position classification, advice on organizational development and improvement, assistance with the development of the human resource plan and advice regarding human resource policies and matters relating to the Collective Bargaining Agreement.

-The branch brings together the Business and Technology Solutions Unit, the Sector Technologies and Network Services Unit, the Student and Teacher Services Unit, and a new Data Value and Interpretation Unit, with a resposibility to ensure the information and date collected by the Ministry supports the Ministry and sectors' strategic objectives and to manage the related information and technical infrastructure.
+The branch is responsible for ensuring the information and data collected by the Ministry supports the Ministry and sectors' strategic objectives and to manage the related information and technical infrastructure.

 The Literacy Office raises public awareness of the importance of literacy and works with communities to coordinate a provincial approach to basic literacy and essential skills development for learners of all ages.
 Initiatives include the Saskatchewan Community Literacy Fund that provides support for community-based literacy projects and the development of Family Literacy hubs province-wide.
 The Literacy Office also works across government to link literacy strategies in all ministries.

-The Teachers' Superannuation Commission administers the government's contribution for teachers' pensions and benefits and administers the Teacher's Superannuation Plan and the Teachers' Disability Benefit Plan (for teacher hires prior to July 1980) in addition to the Teachers' Dental Plan and the Teachers' Group Life Insurance Plan.
+The Teachers' Superannuation Commission is responsible for the government's contribution towards teachers' pensions and benefits and administers the Teacher's Superannuation Plan and the Teachers' Disability Benefit Plan (for teacher hires prior to July 1980) in addition to the Teachers' Dental Plan and the Teachers' Group Life Insurance Plan.

 News, updates and current information.